 Seen as an icon of socialism with the left, and totalitarianism to the right.

-Cuba’s national assembly is likely to nominate Raul Castro as president when it meets on February 24.
+The assembly is likely to nominate Raul, Castro’s brother, as president when it meets on February 24.
+Castro has not appeared in public since 2006.

 Castro’s retirement brings an end to a political career that survived the Cold war, assassination attempts by the CIA, nine US presidents and the breakup of the Soviet Union.